 - transport by road has seat belts and that the pupils wear them - there is adequate supervision at all times when travelling.
 If there is more than one coach carrying pupils, the coaches must travel in tandem as far as possible in the event that a pupil falls ill and requires hospital attention which may mean a member of staff needing to accompany that pupil.
 This will enable staff to be redistributed to ensure there is appropriate level of supervision of pupils at all times on the coaches. - pupils are supervised when boarding and leaving - extra care is taken when leaving a vehicle in a country that drives on the right as some doors may open onto the road side - standards of behaviour are met, and in particular that drivers are not distracted - evacuation procedures are clearly understood by everyone, luggage is securely stored and emergency exits are kept clear - there are adequate rest stops for drivers - head counts are carried out when the Trip is getting off or onto transport. - Staff should respect a pupil's privacy in toilets, showers and changing rooms.
 Guidelines regarding this are included in the main policy statement.

-Where a visit occurs in the evening after a full day of school, the member of staff organising it should consider, with the Deputy Headteacher, the best mode of travel for the activity, as the member of staff may be tired and therefore driving a significant distance following a full day of teaching may not be safe.
-Therefore, organisers should:
+Where a visit occurs in the evening after a full day of school, the member of staff organising it should consider, with the Deputy Headteacher, the best mode of travel for the activity.
+Consideration will include: